JoelineAlves/hair_manager/README.md

 ### Target Audience

-The target audience for Happy Camper is anyone who likes camping and wants to share their experience of a campsite.
+The target audience for Hair Styles is anyone who likes camping and wants to share their experience of a campsite.
 It is also for people who want to find out what other people think of a campsite.
 Campsite owners might also use it to discover what visitors think of their site.

 ### First Time User Goals

 As a first time user, I want to:
 * be able to view the site clearly on any device.
 * be able to easily navigate around the site.
-* be able to search for campsite reviews.
+* be able to search for diferent hair styles.
 * be able to sign up to the site quickly.
-* be able to submit a review of a campsite.
+* be able to add news hair styles.
-* know that my reviews are protected from other people editing or deleting them.
+* know that my hair styles are protected, I am the only one can be able to edit or delete them.
-* be able to send the site owner a message.
 * be able to sign out of my account.